MetOffice/cmip6-dreq-interface/djq/doc/Installation.md

 Install nose in the environment: `conda install nose`.

+Install openpyxl in the environment: `conda install openpyxl`.

-Now checkout the top level of the dreq to a known directory:
+Now checkout the top level of the DREQ to a known directory:

 ```
 svn co http://proj.badc.rl.ac.uk/svn/exarch/CMIP6dreq